 During classes in the Library Media Center, students engage in reading response activities and guided inquiry.
 Lessons range from understanding genres to creating websites based on research projects.
 While LMC classes include checking out books, students also develop many technology skills, including digital and copyright responsibility.
 Checkout our LMC page

 Music classes allow students at Trinity to explore and create music through movement, drama, and instrumental & vocal practices.
 Our grade level performances and choirs promote the ideas of cooperation and a sense of community.
 Allowing the students to create individual and group musical pieces in the music classroom helps with self-esteem and confidence.
 Music standards require that all students learn to read music and play a musical instrument.
 At Trinity, all students learn basic piano skills in our fully equipped piano lab.
 We produce 5 musicals, 2 choral groups, and contribute during assemblies and special events.

 Trinity elementary school physical education is excited to be able to introduce both a new classroom and new teacher to our program this year.
 Throughout the year our students will be exposed to a variety of skills and activities to promote a healthy lifestyle.
 In addition, the students will have a chance to learn and discuss key components to healthy nutrition and lifestyle choices.

 Technology has moved out of the lab and into the classroom!
 Trinity’s access to multiple mobile devices has made it possible for us to learn technology skill during project-based activities.
-Ms. Monks will teach special computer and online skills inside the traditional classroom to help students become more adept users and responsible digital citizens.
+Ms. Mohan will teach special computer and online skills inside the traditional classroom to help students become more adept users and responsible digital citizens.